jayventi/convert_csv_2_flare/README.md

 json_out: name of output flair json five used by the D3 treemap.

-fl_type: file summation specifier, specifies values to be some there are two classes direct space counts in bit, and file counts in number of files.
-Further files may be summed in total or by any of several types specified in the csv datafile.
+fl_type: file summation specifier, specifies values to be some there are two classes direct space counts in bits, and file count in number of files.
+Further files may be summed in total or by any of several types specified in the CSV data file.
 Summations the occur for any given file specifier.
 For instance all .log files may be summed up the new structure independent of other file types.
 Type 'other' and total is always present.
-The treemap only totals one specific file in the indices at a time.
-Examples of allowable, specifiers are ['total','total_Cn','other_Cn', 'other_Cn', 'log', 'log_Cn'] etc. log or anything besides total and other are dependent on the configuration parameters used to generate the csv datafile from the storagestats utility.
+The treemap only displays one particular file in the indices at a time.
+Examples of allowable, specifiers are ['total', 'total_Cn', 'other_Cn', 'other_Cn', 'log', 'log_Cn'] etc. log or anything besides total and other are dependent on the configuration parameters used to generate the CSV datafile from the storagestats utility.

- max_level: gives the number of subdirectories to output into the flair for default set to five.
-The depth is given less than total depth available space and file count are given for the last directories appearing which will treated as 'leaf' directories.
-The tree is shorter in any given branch than the level count given no harm will occur in all directories and those branches will be output.
+ max_level: gives the number of subdirectories to output into the flair file, default set to five.
+If the depth given is less than total depth available space and file count is provided for the last directories appearing which will be treated as a 'leaf' directories.
+The tree is shorter in any given branch than the level count provided no harm will occur in all directories, and those branches will be output.

-root_path: the root directory may in itself a long given from the filesystem root if the time the path is known to the common root and may be given if not it will be calculated.
+root_path: the root directory may in itself along given from the filesystem root if the time the path is known to the common root and may be given if not it will be calculated.
 The point of this parameter is the same overhead of calculating the roof which for deep paths could be nontrivial.

 ### Bill of Material ###
 First three utilities generate files used by later steps